Mathematical-optimization/FOAM/README.md

 vit.py: Source code for training ViT + ImageNet using the Distributed Shampoo optimizer.

-resnet.py: Source code for training Resnet-50 + ImageNet using the Distributed Shampoo optimizer.
+Transformer.py: Source code for training Transformer + WMT using the Distributed Shampoo optimizer.

 conformer.py: Source code for training conformer + Librispeech using the Distributed Shampoo optimizer.